microsoft/vscode-mock-debug/readme.md

-This is a test file for the 'mock' OpendDebug debugger adapter.
+This readme.md is a test file for the 'mock' OpendDebug debugger adapter.

 opendebug-mock simulates a debugger adapter to a non-existing debugger backend.
 +It supports step, continue, breakpoints, exceptions, and variable access but it is not connected to any real debugger.

-OpenDebugMock is meant as an educational piece showing how to implement -a debugger adapter within the OpenDebug architecture.
+opendebug-mock is meant as an educational piece showing how to implement -a debugger adapter within the OpenDebug architecture.
 It can be used as a starting point for real adapters.